philsturgeon/phil.tech/src/content/remote-working-climate.md

 disqus_identifier: remote-working-climate
 ---

+> **Update 2020-07-02:** This article was written before the COVID-19 pandemic lockdowns were put in place, but this article has only become more accurate since then, with other scientists and environmental types publishing similar articles. ["Remote work is a huge opportunity for high-impact climate policy"](https://qz.com/work/1851226/remote-work-is-a-form-of-high-impact-climate-policy/), ["The Climate Case for Working From Home"](https://heated.world/p/the-climate-case-for-working-from), and ["Working from home is erasing carbon emissions — but for how long?"](https://grist.org/climate/working-from-home-is-erasing-carbon-emissions-but-for-how-long/).

 Companies are stepping up to [go carbon neutral](https://www.climateneutral.org/certified-brands) ([or even carbon negative](https://blogs.microsoft.com/blog/2020/01/16/microsoft-will-be-carbon-negative-by-2030/)), and the number of [big companies offering remote work](https://www.forbes.com/sites/alexandratalty/2019/01/15/work-from-home-2019-the-top-100-companies-for-remote-jobs/#d580efe15444) is on the rise, but [remote work in the States is still only 3-5%](https://lp.buffer.com/state-of-remote-work-2020).
 With most of the world ([especially the U.S.](https://ourworldindata.org/uploads/2019/10/Cumulative-CO2-treemap.png)) desperately needing to sort its carbon footprint out, remote working might just be a big piece of the puzzle.

 https://twitter.com/chris_herd/status/1217413669484548096